Executive Program in General Management

 Chrysler Leaders for Global Operations Professor of Management

-Principal Research Scientist and a part of Center for Information System Research
+Principal Research Scientist and Executive Director, Center for Information System Research

 Jake Cohen